 What is an ISA?

 An ISA or the Individual Savings Account is another tax-efficient way of saving money for medium-term life goals.
-ISAs allow individuals to save in cash or invest in stocks and shares and withdraw the returns without paying any tax on them.
+ISAs allow individuals to save in cash or invest in stocks and shares (here a comparison between the two solutions over a 10-year period) and withdraw the returns without paying any tax on them.
 The government allows people to save up to £20,000 per year in ISAs of different types, including Cash ISA, Stocks and Shares ISA, Lifetime ISA, and Innovative Finance ISA.

 Benefits of an ISA